Storytelling: Indigenous Ways of Knowing, Being, and Teaching

 This website explores storytelling as a pedagogical approach, with a focus on Indigenous perspectives and relational ways of learning.
 It aims to support educators in understanding how storytelling can foster connection, engagement, and meaningful learning experiences in early childhood and classroom settings.

-Storytelling is far more than a teaching "tool".
-It is a sophisticated pedagogical framework that centers on the interconnectedness of all living things.
-In Indigenous contexts, stories are living entities that carry the laws, histories, and values of a People.
+Storytelling is more than a teaching “tool”; it is a sophisticated pedagogical framework grounded in the interconnectedness of all living things.
+In Indigenous contexts, stories are living entities that carry the laws, histories, and values of a people.
+They function not only as a form of communication, but also as a way of knowing, teaching, and sustaining relationships within communities.

 Jo-Ann Archibald (2008) writes: “Stories have the power to make our hearts, minds, bodies, and spirits work together.”